 How Top QSR’s are Leveraging Geofencing & Location Intelligence

-It’s marketing 101 to target the right audience.
+It’s marketing 101 to target the right audience through restaurant mobile app development.
 Your business needs to be able to send notifications to consumers without spending a King’s ransom.
 It’s possible if you use the right technology.
 What’s more, you will only require a mobile app with geofencing functionality.
 Geofencing for restaurants opens a myriad of opportunities, allowing restaurateurs to focus their marketing efforts on prospects who are most willing to act while investing and wasting less on those who aren’t.

 Most restaurant businesses – from one-location mom-n-pop restaurants to restaurants with many franchises – despite size are leveraging geofencing to market and advertise their brand.

 We discussed McDonald’s in the beginning, McDonald’s, initially, played around with geofencing technology in its app to allow customers to create an order anywhere and pay for it through the app upon arrival.
-It was more of a test to reduce wait lines, cold food, and customer congestion at its frenchises.
-The ones at California and Washington reportedly had the worst customer congestions.
+It was more of a test to reduce wait lines, cold food, and customer congestion at its franchises.
+The ones in California and Washington reportedly had the worst customer congestion.

 The experiment being a success, McDonald’s decided to leverage geofencing for order-ahead worldwide.
 The customers cannot, however, order outside a certain geofence.
 This way their orders are served ‘hot’ as they are prepped based on the customer’s real-time location.